Three-time HS State Championship coach, 25-year NCAA veteran and basketball luminary, Mike Jarvis.

 In the mid-1970s, a Jamaican teenager moved to Massachusetts.
 His name?
 Patrick Ewing.
 Mike and Patrick didn’t know it at the time, however, soon enough their lives would be linked forever.
 A few year later, Mike was appointed head coach of his (high school) alma mater (Cambridge Rindge and Latin School – renamed from Rindge Technical, following a merger).
 In a stunning run of success, Ewing led Cambridge to three-consecutive state championships (1979-1981), amassing a remarkable 77-1 record during that span.
 Mike was named Massachusetts HS Coach of the Year in each of those three seasons.

-Mike shares a great story about the 1981 McDonald’s HS All-American Game, where his son, Mike Jarvis Jr., played a crucial role as his (young) assistant, plus, we cover Mike’s post-coaching life and so much more.
-This is a wide-ranging conversation that I’m sure you’ll enjoy.
+Mike shares a great story about the 1981 McDonald’s HS All-American Game, where his son, Mike Jr., played a crucial role as his young assistant.
+We cover Mike’s post-coaching life and much more.